 Click the links above to read what those books were about, and what Book Club members thought of them.

-We also send out two to three newsletters a month with highlights from the group, event details, and more, and you can sign up for that by entering your email address below.
+We also send out two to three newsletters a month with reflection on the month's book, highlights from the group, event details, and more, and you can sign up for that by entering your email address below.

 (You should get a welcome email after signing up.
 If you don't see it, check your spam filter to make sure you receive future newsletters!)

 Above all, this is a community, and we're keen to hear from readers about your preferred genres or any book or event suggestions.
+Let us know what you'd like to get out of the Book Club!
 We do our best to select books that are widely available in translation and as e-books and audiobooks so that as many people as possible can take part, and will announce each title in advance so that we all have time to track down the book.